domenipavec/codejam-go-v2/README.md

 - **st.SortAscBy(n)** - sort ascending based on nth element
 - **st.SortDescBy(n)** - sort descending based on nth element

+Following functions use tuples as points: *x* is 0, *y* is 1
+- **st.PointsCCW(i, j, k)** - returns 0 if points are collinear, bigger than 0 if point k is counterclockwise from j looking from i
+- **st.PointsDistance2(i, j)** - returns square of distance between point i and j
+- **st.ConvexHull()** - returns number of points of convex hull excluding collinears on hull, hull points are at beggining of slice orderd counterclockwise beginning at bottom most left most point

 ### integer.MinHeapTuple

 MinHeapTuple is min heap implementation based on go's heap container and SliceTuple